MaximeNP6/CookBook/cookbook/Csharp/Segments/README.md

 createSegmentDynamic
 --

-This code update a dynamic segment.
+This code updates a dynamic segment.
 To use this code you must import the JSON.NET library.

 JSON.NET librairy